 See how far Verizon coverage takes you and explore Verizon Unlimited Plans to see which one is right for you.

 If you're outside of the U.S., Puerto Rico or U.S. Virgin Islands and still connected to a cellular network, you're in international roaming territory.
 And unlike domestic roaming, international roaming usually results in additional charges to your account.

-For shorter trips, you can use either Pay as You Go pricing or opt for TravelPass, which allows you to use your domestic plan abroad for a flat daily fee.
+Before you head out, check out Verizon’s International Trip Planner to help you choose which plan is right for you.
+From there, you can explore multiple options offered by Verizon, like TravelPass, which allows you to use your domestic plan abroad for a flat daily fee.
 For longer trips, the Verizon Monthly International Plan allows you to set a monthly allowance of talk, text and data for your account for international use.

 For international roaming, you’ll be billed according to the plan you’ve selected (or you’ll be billed at Pay as You Go rates if you utilize international roaming without a plan or TravelPass in place).

-- TravelPass costs $10 per day and is available in more than 185 countries around the world.
+TravelPass costs $5 per day in Mexico and Canada, and $10 per day elsewhere aboard.
+TravelPass is available in more than 185 countries around the world.
 It lets you use your domestic call, text and data just like you would at home for one flat, daily fee.

 Learn more about roaming.

 Whether you’re traveling internationally or not, it’s important to understand data roaming and all of the costs that come with it.
 For more information about roaming within the U.S., click here.
 For more information about roaming while traveling abroad, click here.